rohan-0100010110010100/Parameter-wrangling/README.md

 Now from above this is clear that the arguments of the function are in ```xmm0``` and ```edi```.
 The "0.99" or ```0x7ae147ae ``` is passed to ```xmm0``` because its a scalar double precision number and "100" or ```0x64``` is passed to ```edi```.

-Even after we reorder the argument for the function DoubleToInt, we exactly got the same result as we would have got without reordering.
+Even after reordering the arguments for the function ```DoubleToInt(double,int)```, we exactly got the same result as we would have got without reordering.
 The elaborated explaination can be inferred from below:

 Getting the SSE information from GEF, so our value for ```xmm0``` is ```v2_double``` in both cases.
 ```